 This archive file is about 3 megabytes in size and, depending on the

 speed of your internet connection, may take a few minutes to transfer.

-Click here to ftp the current MB-System release as a compressed tar archive.
+Click here to ftp the current stable MB-System release as a compressed tar archive.

 Click here to